-Selection Process: The Vice Chair of the Graduate Program will select fellowship recipients among full-time female graduate students.
+- The Vice Chair of the Graduate Program will select fellowship recipients from full-time female graduate students.

-2013 Recipient: Manasi Pethe, B. Pharm.
-(2011), University of Mumbai began pursuing her Ph.D. in Chemistry and Chemical Biology in Dr. Sagar Khare’s laboratory focusing on modeling the biophysical basis of protease specificity.
-With the support of the McCoy Family fellowship, Manasi plans to obtain her Ph.D. from Rutgers, in 2017 and use the modeling acumen she gains to further the understanding of therapeutically relevant biochemical systems.
+2014 Recipient: Manasi Pethe graduated with an undergraduate degree in pharmaceuticals from the University of Mumbai in 2011.
+She began pursuing her Ph.D. in Dr. Sagar Khare’s laboratory, focusing on modeling the biophysical basis of protease specificity.
+With the support of the McCoy Family fellowship, Manasi obtained her Ph.D. from Rutgers in 2017.
+She currently works as a computational protein engineer for Bayer Crop Science.

 2013 Recipients: Allison Faig (left) and Pingcheng Chu (right)

 After graduating with honors from WFU, Allison Faig began graduate studies in Dr. Kathryn Uhrich’s laboratory focusing on organic polymer synthesis.
 After she obtained her Ph.D. in 2015, she worked as a research scientist at Avon.
 She is currently a recipe scientist at the Mars Retail Group.